williamlmetcalf/FrontEndTests/README.md

 * Amount
   * Formatted as valid currency ($#,###.##)

-The UI will have two buttons
+The UI will have two buttons:
 * A button labeled "Back" that will return the user to the previous step
 * A button labeled "Submit Payment" which will take the user to the next step